[ Home | Overview | Publications | Software/Downloads ] • [ Documentation/Questions | Training Videos and Slides ] • [ People | Acks ]

 First, set up your config.yaml

-, packages.yaml
+, modules.yaml

-files as above and edit them for your system.
+files as above and edit

-You can see how spack will build hpctoolkit with spack spec
+them for your system.
+You can see how spack will build hpctoolkit

 .